mozilla/popcorn-docs/parsers/_posts/2012-12-12-parserXML.md

 The [XML](http://en.wikipedia.org/wiki/XML) parser allows the user to parse XML data that contains popcorn data in order to populate a popcorn instance.

-The user sepcifies the the source of their XML file in a [data-timeline-sources](/popcorn-docs/modules/#data-timeline-sources) attribute on the video object.
-When Popcorn is instantiated it will search each video element for a data-timeline-sources attribute and try and parse the sepcified file.
+The user specifies the source of their XML file in a [data-timeline-sources](/popcorn-docs/modules/#data-timeline-sources) attribute on the video object.
+When Popcorn is instantiated it will search each video element for a data-timeline-sources attribute and try and parse the specified file.

 ## Options ##